Rookout/deployment-examples/java-wildfly-docker-agentless/README.md

-# Quickstart for Java + Wildfly + Rookout and AWS Elastic Container Service
+# Quickstart for Java + Wildfly + Agentless Rookout with Docker

-A sample application for using Rookout + Java + Wildfly + AWS Elastic Container Service .
+A sample application for using Agentless Rookout + Java + Wildfly with Docker .

 Before following this guide we recommend reading the basic [Java + Rookout] guide

 ## Rookout Integration Explained

-There are 2 simple steps to integrate Rookout into your existing java beanstalk application:
+There are 3 simple steps to integrate Rookout into your existing Java Wildfly web application:

 1. Add the source files to your built .jar

-2. Add our Wildfly standalone config script [available here](https://github.com/Rookout/deployment-examples/tree/master/aws-ecs/java-wildfly-ecs/rookout-conf)
+1. Add our Wildfly standalone config script [available here](https://github.com/Rookout/deployment-examples/tree/master/aws-ecs/java-wildfly-ecs/rookout-conf)

 __The process is described here : [Rookout Integration Process](#rookout-integration-process)__

+1. Set the Rook's agent configuration as environment variables in the Docker container

 ## Running locally
-**The docker-compose file takes care of running a Rookout Agent container**

-1. Set your agent token in the `docker-compose.yml` file
+**Requirements:** `maven`, `docker`

-1. Build the web application: in the `helloworld` directory run `svn package`
+1. Build the web application: in the `helloworld` directory run `mvn package`

-1. Run `docker-compose up`
+1. Run `docker build --tag wildfly-helloworld . && docker run -it -p 8080:8080 wildfly-helloworld`

-1. Go to [http://localhost/wildfly-helloworld](http://localhost/wildfly-helloworld) to make sure everything works
+1. Open [http://localhost:8080/wildfly-helloworld](http://localhost:8080/wildfly-helloworld) to make sure everything works

-1. Go to [http://app.rookout.com](http://app.rookout.com) and start debugging!

-## Running on AWS Elastic Container Service
-**The docker-compose file takes care of running a Rookout Agent container**

-1. Set your agent token in the `docker-compose.yml` file

-1. Build the web application: in the `helloworld` directory run `svn package`

-1. Build custom wildfly image by running `docker build --tag=wildfly-helloworld .`

-1. Upload your docker image to a registry

-1. Change the `docker-compose.yml` to use your image as a build

-1. Create an ECS service from the docker-compose file using ecs-cli : `ecs-cli compose service --project-name wildfly-rookout create`

-1. Run the task from the AWS console

-1. Make sure everything worked by accessing the url of your cluster after build completed with at route `http://$URL/wildfly-helloworld`

 1. Go to [http://app.rookout.com](http://app.rookout.com) and start debugging!

 ## Rookout Integration Process
 We have added Rookout to the original project by: